 Where a lot of building material manufacturers struggle with this process is that SEO can be incredibly time-consuming.
 If you aren’t skilled at keyword research and both on-page and off-page optimization, it’s probably a good idea to work with an expert.

-4. Email Marketing is Smart for B2B
+Email is Effective Marketing for B2B

 Paid Advertising is One Successful Way to Market Online

-Are you wondering if paid marketing works for your niche?
-The answer is yes.
-However, there is a caveat to this.
 When using paid digital marketing for building materials, you have to choose who your target audience actually is and strategize your campaigns accordingly.

 To explain this further, think about how you would write copy for a paid ad being shown to consumers versus contractors.
 The wording would likely be a bit different and your overall message slightly altered.